5 Causes of Hives You Wouldn't Expect

 Chronic hives can be a telltale sign of a larger problem, and extensive blood work may be necessary to pinpoint the underlying issue.
 Dr. Jaliman says patients with lupus, lymphoma, thyroid disease, hepatitis, or HIV may have hives as a symptom of their illness.
 Since these people tend to suffer from chronic hives, medications are the most reliable form of relief.

-Your daily sweat session
+Your daily workout

 RELATED: 10 Ways to Get Rid of Hives Fast

 Intense emotional responses can trigger a hives outbreak.
 For those with chronic hives, or hives that persist for more than six weeks at a time, stress and anger can heat up the body and cause it to release histamine.

 “I’ve seen kids break out in hives from having a temper tantrum,” Dr. Li says.
 “Certainly, stress that’s anxiety-related can cause more itching in patients who have hives, and they start to have more hives as a result of itching and scratching the existing ones.”

 For those with chronic hives from heat-induced or illness-induced activities, Dr. Li suggests visiting a doctor to pinpoint the symptoms and receive an antihistamine prescription.
 “The solutions are individualized and many times may involve just taking a little more medication,” she says.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter